David Ben-Gurion: In America and the British Army, 1915–1918

-Ben-Gurion was at sea, returning from Istanbul, when the First World War broke out.
+Ben-Gurion was at sea, returning from Istanbul, when World War I broke out.
 He was not amongst the thousands of foreign nationals deported in December 1914.
 Based in Jerusalem, he and Ben-Zvi recruited forty Jews into a Jewish militia to assist the Ottoman Army.
 Despite his pro-Ottoman declarations he was deported to Egypt in March 1915.
 From there he made his way to the United States, arriving in May.
 For the next four months Ben-Gurion and Ben Zvi embarked on a speaking tour planned to visit Poale Zion groups in 35 cities in an attempt to raise a pioneer army, Hechalutz, of 10,000 men to fight on the Ottoman side.
 The tour was a disappointment.
 Audiences were small; Poale Zion had fewer than 3,000 members, mostly in the New York area.
 Ben-Gurion was hospitalised with diphtheria for two weeks and spoke on only five occasions and was poorly received.
 Ben-Zvi spoke to 14 groups as well as an event in New York City and succeeded in recruiting 44 volunteers for Hechalutz; Ben-Gurion recruited 19.

 Ben-Gurion embarked on a second tour in December, speaking at 19 meetings, mostly in small towns with larger events in Minneapolis and Galveston.
 Due to the lack of awareness of Poale Zion's activities in Palestine it was decided to republish Yizkor in Yiddish.
 The Hebrew original was published in Jaffa in 1911; it consisted of eulogies to Zionist martyrs and included an account by Ben-Gurion of his Petah Tikva and Sejera experiences.
 The first edition appeared in February 1916 and was an immediate success; all 3,500 copies were sold.
 A second edition of 16,000 was published in August.
 Martin Buber wrote the introduction to the 1918 German edition.
 The follow-up was conceived as an anthology of work from Poale Zion leaders; in fact Ben-Gurion took over as editor, writing the introduction and two-thirds of the text.
 He suspended all his Poale Zion activities and spent most of the next 18 months in New York Public Library.
 Ben-Zvi, originally designated as co-editor, contributed a section on Jewish history in which he expounded the theory that the fellahin currently living in the area were descendants of pre-Roman conquest Jews.
 Eretz Israel – Past and Present was published in April 1918.
 It cost $2 and was 500 pages long, over twice the length of Yizkor.
 It was an immediate success, selling 7,000 copies in 4 months; second and third editions were printed.
 Total sales of 25,000 copies made a profit of $20,000 for Poale Zion.
 It made Ben-Gurion the most prominent Poale Zion leader in America.